magento/devdocs/src/contributor-guide/processing-workflow.md

    * [ ] Issue format is considered valid by automatic system.
    * [ ] Issue is reproducible at least with one of the supported versions and labeled appropriately.
    * [ ] At least one `Component` label(s) applied to the ticket.
-2. Add the label `Issue: Confirmed` to the ticket.
+1. Add the label `Issue: Confirmed` to the ticket.
-3. Wait for the response from the Automated Contributor Assistant, which normally takes 30-60 seconds.
+1. Wait for the response from the Automated Contributor Assistant, which normally takes 30-60 seconds.
-4. If all required information was provided Automated Contributor Assistant will apply label `Issue: Ready for work` and comment with reference ticket numbers.
+1. If all required information was provided Automated Contributor Assistant will apply label `Issue: Ready for work` and comment with reference ticket numbers.
 Otherwise, label `Issue: Confirmed` will be removed and information on what's missing in the report will be provided to the maintainer.
-5. Unassign the ticket from yourself so that developers can claim the issue and start development.
+1. Un-assign the ticket from yourself so that developers can claim the issue and start development.

 If the issue was reproduced on `Gate 3`, we’ll create an internal `MAGETWO` ticket to track the progress of the issue.